mickfuzz/phd4/_posts/other/conferences/2024-05-031-tepa_conference.md

 For participants their need to and requests to add new features to their game spurred me to research and produce support materials to aid this.

 After several iterations of the game making programme the end result was a online menu or collection of resources to support themed by the type of game design pattern.

+Design patterns in a computing context  are common code structures often shared in a professional context to build a familiarity with

+I can remember them being popular and perceived as useful by fellow students when I completed a Computing masters.

-This categorisation drew on existing work on game design patterns by Schnell and Salen.
+This categorisation drew on existing work on game design patterns by Salen to novice scaffold the creative process of novice game makers.